ginstrom/paladin-novel/manuscript/chapter-03.md

 "Pell."
 The rope hit the ground.

 "Sim."
 The priest spread his hands, empty palms facing outward.
 "We seek warmth and safety.
-No harm intended."
+No intend no harm."

 The woman's spear didn't waver.
 Her gaze lingered on each face, reading something in their expressions—the hollow look of recent captivity, the way they favored certain limbs, the telltale marks of shackle wear.
 Finally, she stepped aside.
 "One hour.
 No longer."

 Warmth enveloped them as they entered, along with the complex symphony of a healer's workshop.
 Bundles of herbs hung from every rafter—some Gond recognized, others exotic and unfamiliar.
 Thyme and sage dominated, but underneath lay sharper scents: willow bark, feverfew, something that made his nose tingle.
-Clay pots lined wooden shelves, each marked with symbols in a flowing script that looked almost elven.
 A grinding stone sat beside the hearth, its surface stained dark with years of use.

 The woman—Maera, she said—moved with practiced efficiency.
 Her hands, weathered but steady, selected specific jars without hesitation.
 A small goat dozed in a woven basket near the fire, its breathing soft and even.
 Maps covered one wall, marked with routes and symbols that meant nothing to Gond but suggested extensive knowledge of the region.